-1. After the Principal Investigator submits (Sending) the application to the research institution (mentioned in "Procedures to be Performed by the Principal Investigator" 3), the research institution should submit (Sending) to the JSPS the application by the deadline for the submission (mentioned in "Procedures to be Performed by the Research Institution" 6).
+1. After the Principal Investigator submits (Sending) the application to the research institution (mentioned in "Procedures to be Performed by the Principal Investigator" 3), the research institution should submit (Sending) to

 Next, he or she should verify the section "III.
 Instructions for Prospective Applicants 3.
 Preparation of the KAKENHI Application Form", etc. as well as the procedures designated by the research institution, etc. (deadline for the submission of the application, etc., in the research institution) with the administrative staff in charge in the research institution.